-Plus, the park is NEVER completely abandoned after it's closed, not even by characters come to life.
+The park is never completely abandoned after it's closed, not even by characters come to life.
 There are cleanup crews, Cast Members double-checking rides to make sure they are working and safe, and more.
 If there were characters running around and chasing the DHIs, wouldn't security have noticed by now?

 There are a ton of characters that walk around where they're not supposed to be, like the Fantasia Brooms in the Voyage of the Little Mermaid show and the Country Bears in Mickey's Philharmagic.
-Not to mention Maleficent and Finn dressed as Aladdin fighting in Tomorrowland IN BROAD DAYLIGHT WITH A WHOLE CROWD OF TOURISTS WATCHING.
-A troper that worked as a former Character Attendant Cast Member noted that it would never go over as smoothly as it did in those books.
+Not to mention Maleficent and Finn dressed as Aladdin fighting in Tomorrowland in broad daylight with tourists watching.
 There's always a Coordinator or Manager watching the action somewhere and ready to report to the higher-ups in any department.
 This kind of action qualifies for instant termination for whoever's in those costumes.
 Even if it's technically the characters themselves, it's strange that, beyond Rule of Cool, why nobody mentions how odd it is that it happens in the first place.

 The preview for the seventh book says there were six weasels with Judge Doom.
 There's only five in the movie.
 Either a new weasel has joined the Toon Patrol, or this is a very glaring version of this trope.